MrKhay/shop_quick_hng_task_4/README.md

 ## Objectives

-- Create a pixel-perfect shopping app based on the Timbu Shop designs.
+- Create a pixel-perfect shopping app based on the Timbu Shop designs.**

-- Products screen shows a list of products/items.
-- Checkout screen displays the products added for checkout.
-- Functionality to add and remove items from the checkout.
-- A button to navigate to an "Order Successful" screen from the checkout screen.
+- All products must be fetched from the Timbu API.
+No Placeholder should be found in your app.
+- Have at least 20 Unique Products in your product list.
+They should be categorized.
+- Implement the feature of adding and removing products, wishlist or bookmark, checkout of order etc. based on your Timbu Shop design.
+- Provide a good shopping experience from start to the completion of an order.
+- Create an Orders history screen showing all the completed orders made on your Timbu shop.
+Add an icon on your home screen top bar that navigates to the order history screen.
+Come up with the design if not available.
+- The Orders history item when clicked must go to a details screen of that order and show details of that order.
+- The items in the order history screen and details should be cached in a database.
-- Proper UI state management and error handling.
+- Ensure proper UI state management and handle errors properly.
+- Fix all noticeable issues.

 ## Acceptance Criteria